2023 Best Value Child Development & Family Studies Bachelor's Degree Schools in the Plains States Region

 Full Human Development & Family Studies at University of Central Missouri Report

-Missouri State University - Springfield landed the #7 spot in the 2023 rankings for the best value bachelor’s degree human development and family studies programs.
-Located in the midsize city of Springfield, Missouri State is a public college with a very large student population.
+Missouri State University - Springfield came in at #7 in this year’s edition of the Best Value Child Development & Family Studies Bachelor’s Degree Schools in the Plains States Region ranking.
+Located in the midsize city of Springfield, Missouri State is a public college with a fairly large student population.

 Missouri State undergraduate students pay an average of $16,498 in tuition and fees each year.
 Human Development majors at Missouri State take out an average of $25,645 in student loans while working on their Bachelor's Degree.

-Out-of-state tuition fees for undergraduate students at Iowa State are $25,446 per year.
+The average tuition and fees for an out-of-state undergraduate student at Iowa State are $25,446 a year.
 The average amount in student loans that human development majors at Iowa State take out while working on their Bachelor's Degree is $23,998.
 This translates to an average monthly loan payment of $222, based on a 10-year repayment plan.

-On top of its placing in our value ranking, Iowa State also did well on our Best Child Development & Family Studies Bachelor’s Degree Schools in the Plains States Region list.
-It’s in the top 10% of all schools reviewed in this analysis.
+Iowa State also claimed a spot on our Best Child Development & Family Studies Bachelor’s Degree Schools in the Plains States Region list.
+It’s in the top 10% of all schools in this category.

 Kansas State University ranked #9 on this year’s Best Value Child Development & Family Studies Bachelor’s Degree Schools in the Plains States Region list.
-Located in the small city of Manhattan, K -State is a public school with a fairly large student population.
+Located in the city of Manhattan, K -State is a public college with a fairly large student population.

 University of Missouri - Columbia landed the #10 spot in the 2023 rankings for the best value bachelor’s degree human development and family studies programs.
-Located in the city of Columbia, Mizzou is a public college with a fairly large student population.
+Located in the city of Columbia, Mizzou is a public school with a very large student population.

 Mizzou also claimed a spot on our Best Child Development & Family Studies Bachelor’s Degree Schools in the Plains States Region list.
 It’s in the top 10% of all schools in this category.

-Explore the best human development and family studies colleges for a specific state in the Plains States region.
+Explore the best human development and family studies schools for a specific state in the Plains States region.

 More Human Development & Family Studies Rankings in the Plains States Region